 Submitted by riccardo on Sat, 08/17/2013 - 23:54

 In my previous post I let off a little steam by talking about some of the things that frustrate me about Agile (or rather, how many people choose to interpret it).
-To summarize, one of the things I see Agile positioning itself to achieve was a shift away from rigidity of previous software development styles, such as Waterfall.
+To summarize, one of the ways I see Agile positioning itself is as a shift away from the rigidity of older software development styles, such as Waterfall.

 Submitted by riccardo on Sat, 07/27/2013 - 01:50

-Like a lot of software developers, I have been working with Agile for much of my career, and while there are many things I love about it, there have also been times when I have felt like burying the next person within earshot who utters the phrase "that's not Agile" when they run out of ideas.
+Like a lot of software developers and architects, I have been working with Agile for much of my career, and while there are many things I love about it, there have also been times when I have felt like burying the next person within earshot who utters the phrase "that's not Agile".

 Submitted by riccardo on Sat, 10/20/2012 - 14:51